 Data regarding the membership of the Plan for use as a basis for the actuarial valuation and the GASB 68 requirements were furnished by the System office.
-The following table summarizes the membership of the Plan as of June 30, 2020.
+The following table summarizes the membership of the Plan as of June 30, 2022, the Valuation Date.